sensel/morph-docs/docs/app.md

 * Update Firmware - click to download firmware files from Sensel servers and update the firmware on the device.
 * Clear Morph Maps - Clear all Map files that have been uploaded to the Morph.
 * Morph Settings - Use this menu to change the default behavior of the Morph.
+	* Keyboard Modifiers - Switch the Keyboard Modifiers in the Sensel App to show up as Windows (Alt/Win) or macOS (Opt/Cmd).
+	* OS Keyboard Layout - Set the OS Keyboard Layout for your Morph to either QWERTY, AZERTY or Dvorak.
+This does not change the output of the Morph, only how keyboard events are shown in the SenselApp.
+	* MPE Channel Start - The first channel for MPE.
+	* MPE Channel End - Then last channel for MPE.
+	* MPE Pitch Round - Choose from several pitch rounding algorithms.
+None, Jump (jumps from note to note), Smooth (rounds along a sinusoid periodic oscillation), or Gravity (as you move from note to note, the pitch moves towards the closest note over time).
+	* MIDI Pitch Bend Range - The full range of the Pitch Bend, in MM.
+This only effects MIDI, not MPE control areas.
+	* Pressure/Velocity On: Whether pressure and velocity are on by default for MIDI and MPE.
+	* X/Y/Pitch Bend On: Whether X, Y, and Pitch Bend are on by default for MIDI and MPE.
+	* Slide Out of Areas: Whether you can slide out of control areas for MIDI and MPE.
+This allows for notes to only be created when you press down and end when you lift up.
+Entering and leaving control areas is now ignored.

 To quit the app, you can use Alt+F4, Cmd+Q (Mac), Control+Q (Win), or click the close button on the title menu if it is available.